La Cruz de Huanacaxtle

 Welcome Aboard at La Cruz de Huanacaxtle

 The town called La Cruz de Huanacaxtle (pronounced la croos de wanna-cox-lay) may not be easy to pronounce, but it’s a favorite beach town among many tourists and locals, who affectionately call it La Cruz.
-Located just 10 minutes from Bucerias and 20 minutes from Nuevo Vallarta, this sophisticated little town of about 2,000 residents along Mexico’s Pacific Coast on Bahia Banderas Bay, is an ideal place for sailing and fishing because of its calm ocean water and abundant marine life.
+Located just 10 minutes from Bucerias and 20 minutes from Bucerias, this sophisticated little town of about 2,000 residents along Mexico’s Pacific Coast on Bahia Banderas Bay, is an ideal place for sailing and fishing because of its calm ocean water and abundant marine life.

 What is a “huanacaxtle?”
 The word comes from the Aztec Nahuatl language, more commonly known as Guanacaste, Elephant Ear, or Parota, and is a large, broad tree with unusually shaped seedpods.
 Besides their beauty, Huanacaxtle trees provide ample shade and relief from the hot sun, although the climate in La Cruz tends to be milder and cooler than nearby areas.
-It was the carved cross made of Guanacaste wood, once marking and identifying the town, that led to its name: La Cruz de Huanacaxtle (The Cross of Guanacaste).
+It was the carved cross made of Huanacastle wood, once marking and identifying the town, that led to its name: La Cruz de Huanacaxtle (The Cross of Huanacasxtle).

 Before the town became a commercial fishing village, it was a banana plantation, founded in the 1930s by the Chavez family and supported by early settlers such as the Blanca family.
 The settlers struggled to cultivate bananas and mangoes, in addition to corn, sesame, and squash.
 Back then, fishing only provided them with self-nourishment, but the bay’s wide range of fish developed into fishing and distribution as a source of income that has continued for generations.